pia-foss/manual-connections/README.md

 In order to help you use VPN services and PF on any device, we have prepare a few bash scripts that should help you through the process of setting everything up.
 The scripts also contain a lot of comments, just in case you require detailed information regarding how the technology works.

 Here is a list of scripts you could find useful:
  * [Get the best region and a token](get_region_and_token.sh): This script helps you to get the best region and also to get a token for VPN authentication.
 The script will extend it's functionality if you add extra environment variables.
 Adding your PIA credentials will allow the script to also get a VPN token.
-The script can also trigger the WireGuard script to create a connection, if you specify `WG_AUTOCONNECT=true`.
+The script can also trigger the WireGuard script to create a connection, if you specify `PIA_AUTOCONNECT=wireguard`.
  * [Connect to WireGuard](connect_to_wireguard_with_token.sh): This script allow you to connect to the VPN server via WireGuard.
 You can specify `PIA_PF=true` if you also wish to get Port Forwarding for your connection.
  * Connect to OpenVPN: We are still working on this script.
  * [Enable Port Forwarding](port_forwarding.sh): Enables you to add Port Forwarding to an existing VPN connection.